rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Do not quit your session to keep the lock.

 Record the File and Position details.

-If your server contains data, it's time to create a backup and import it onto your secondary server(s).
-The lock must be kept for the duration of the backup, and can be released as soon as it's complete, reducing downtime (the time it takes to copy and import the data on the secondary servers).
+If your server contains data, it is time to create a backup and import it onto your secondary server(s).
+Keep the lock for the duration of the backup, and release it as soon as the backup is complete.
+This reduces downtime (the time it takes to copy and import the data on the secondary servers).

-You can remove now the lock:
+You can remove the lock now:

 ```bash
 $ sudo mariadb